 In addition, we recommend you get evaluated for functional vision changes.
 Seeing 20/20 is just the beginning of healthy eyesight!
 Many people don’t know that their cognitive symptoms (such as headaches or even “chemo fog”) could be related to issues like eye teaming, eye tracking, peripheral vision changes, and more.

-Finally, if you’re not sure if your symptoms are from chemo brain but want to learn more, talk to our team.
-The consultation is free.
+Finally, if you’re not sure if your symptoms are from chemo brain but want to learn more, schedule a consultation with our team.
 We’ll take a look at your symptoms and medical history, then advise you on the next steps in your recovery.